Disturbance rejection control barrier functions: Reciprocal-compensated DRCBF

-Although the proposed DRCBF can enforce robust safety (see Theorem \ref{thm:t1}), this safety guarantee is developed under the assumption that $\mathcal{D}$, i.e., the bound of the disturbance $d$, is known, which is not the case in many practical applications.
-Now we shall introduce a new class of DRCBF, called adaptive DRCBF (aDRCBF), to address Problem \ref{problem:p1} without knowing $\mathcal{D}$.
+Although the proposed {\wxyr kDRCBF} can enforce robust safety, this safety guarantee is developed under the assumption that $\mathcal{D}$, i.e., {\wxyr the disturbance bound}, is known, which is not the case in many practical applications.
+Now we shall introduce a new class of DRCBF, called {\wxyr reciprocal-compensated DRCBF (rDRCBF)}, to address Problem \ref{problem:p1} without knowing $\mathcal{D}$.